 Each T32 Post-doctoral Fellow is engaged in several active research projects, including collaborative and independent research.
 The program is organized around a series of individualized experiences for each trainee including mentoring and course work.
 Several in-person multisite meetings are held each year.
 In addition, video-based technology is integrated into our T32 program to facilitate cross-site communication and collaboration.
 Educational opportunities include weekly didactic and journal club/research seminars as well as cross-site mentoring in statistics and grant-writing.

-The Midwest Regional Post-Doctoral Training Program in Eating Disorders Research is currently soliciting applications for the 2020 class to begin a fellowship in the summer of 2020.
-This NIMH-funded post-doctoral T-32 fellowship is located at three sites: The University of Chicago, the University of Minnesota, and the Neuropsychiatric Research Institute/University of North Dakota.
-Post-doctoral training is available in a wide variety of areas of eating disorders research with a diverse group of mentors across the three sites.
+The Midwest Regional Post-Doctoral Training Program in Eating Disorders Research is currently inviting applications for the 2022 class to begin fellowship in the summer of 2022.
+This NIMH-funded post-doctoral T32 fellowship is located at three sites: University of Chicago, University of Minnesota, and Sanford Research/University of North Dakota.
+Post-doctoral training and mentorship is available in a wide variety of areas of eating disorders research across the three sites.

 University of Minnesota

 University of North Dakota/Sanford Research

 Jennifer Wildes, PhD